 The next section describes the objective of this study in terms of the solution method.
-First, the function of Isovist App uses a greedy algorithm to find the minimum isovist graph.
-However, the number of vantage points obtained is not guaranteed to be theoretically minimal.
-Next, we focus on the automatic generation of axial maps.
+This study focuses on the automatic generation of axial maps.
 As mentioned earlier, it was claimed that an axial map can be derived by leaving axial lines until all convex spaces are traversed and all axial lines that can be connected to other axial lines are connected without repetition.
 The method for deriving a linear representation of a spatial configuration relies on the prior definition of a convex partition of space.
 The problem of partitioning the minimum convex polygon of a polygon involves efficient algorithms for simple polygons without holes (e.g., Chazelle and Dobkin, 1985).
 However, it is NP-hard in the case of holes, which are common in space (Lingas ,1982).
 Moreover, even given the optimal convex partitions, the problem of covering these convex polygons with the minimum number of axial lines is NP-hard because it can be attributed to the set cover problem (Karp, 1972).
 In addition, from the viewpoint of mathematical programming, the axial map must be connected as a graph that adds cut and flow constraints, thereby making the solution more difficult.
 Despite these mathematical difficulties, there is a growing need for an objective method for generating axial maps, and Peponis et al. (1998), Batty and Rana (2004), and Turner (2005) studied its automatic generation.
 First, Peponis et al. divided space by s-partition (Peponis et al. 1997), which divides space by wall extensions instead of convex regions, and then enumerated m-lines, which represent the diagonals of other wall surfaces, and ordered m-lines, in the order in which m-lines intersect more s-partitions.
 Tuner et al. improved Peponis' method and proposed a heuristic called subset elimination to retain the necessary lines of sight.
 Batty and Rana divided the space into grids, found isovists at each point, and used some of them to cover the space.
 They then generate axial lines in these isovists according to criteria such as maximum length and repeat the process until there are no uncovered areas.
 This method gives the user the freedom to switch between multiple criteria and change the selection of isovists and axial lines; however, it does not guarantee the connectivity of the axial lines.